 Diagnostic errors are far from uncommon.
-In fact, a recent study found that they affect about 12 million people, or 1 in 20 patients, in the U.S. each year.
+In fact, one recent study found that they affect about 1 in 20 patients in the U.S. each year.

 This means that patients who've been diagnosed with cancer shouldn't always assume that either the diagnosis or their options are precisely what they've been told.
 Sometimes a cancer has progressed more than the diagnostic tests suggest; sometimes it's progressed less.
 And sometimes the diagnosis is completely off-base.

-Clayton S. Lau, M.D., associate clinical professor and an expert in testicular cancer surgery at City of Hope, explains the difference that second opinions can make in getting a proper cancer diagnosis and care.
+Clayton S. Lau, M.D., the Pauline & Martin Collins Family Chair in Urology and chief of the Division of Urology and Urologic Oncology at City of Hope, explains the difference that second opinions can make in getting proper cancer diagnosis and care.

 Even though medicine has made huge advances over the past several years, second opinions are not done as much as they should be.
-Because medicine is still paternalistic and many patients just trust their doctor, for them, whatever their doctor says goes.
+Medicine is still paternalistic and many patients just trust their doctor -- for them, whatever their doctor says goes.

-Unfortunately, the treating physicians and their hospitals may not follow evidence-based medicine or there may be a diagnostic error with tumor type or the aggressiveness (grade) of the tumor.
-Most of the time, the treatment recommendations and treatments themselves are correct, but sometimes they can be incorrect, or there may be other options that these patients to which patients are never exposed.
+Unfortunately, the treating physicians and their hospitals may not follow evidence-based medicine, or there may be a diagnostic error with tumor type or the aggressiveness (grade) of the tumor.
+Most of the time, the treatment recommendations and treatments themselves are correct, but sometimes they can be incorrect, or there may be other options to which patients are never exposed.

 About once or twice a month, I get a second-opinion patient who was diagnosed with a specific cancer that is actually less or more aggressive than anticipated.
 This discovery will definitely alter treatment and the patient's prognosis.
 Taking that next step in getting a second opinion can make a huge difference.